liocoa/COA-improc-workstudy/README.md

 ![Like this!](algorithmflowchart.jpg)

-Unfortunately I didn't get to writing any of those other algorithms, but overall this direction feels promising.
-[Here's the code I wrote](square_finder.py) for finding squares.
+Unfortunately I didn't get to writing any of those other algorithms, but overall this direction feels promising. [square_finder](square_finder.py) is the code I wrote trying out this paradigm.

 ### Unexplored paradigms
 #### Corner detection